JoseArmandoJuarez/rock-paper-scissors/README.md

 # Rock, Paper, Scissors!

-- I created this game for my little sister.
+- I created this game for my little sisters.

 - Used...
     - HTML